 Your bank card to hand (they accept Visa, MasterCard and UnionPay)

 It’s really simple to apply.
 Just either visit the website or download the app and then follow the instructions.
 Make sure you double check your information and then proceed to the payment portal.
 The processing time for the e-visa is 3 business days, but since the visa lasts for up to 3 months, I’d allow a couple of weeks if you can, just incase there is any errors or issues.
-My visa was approved in a matter of hours, so it should be quiet quick for you too.

 I printed out two copies, one for arrival and one for departure and kept both of them in my passport, ready for when I was at immigration.